Three-Time NASCAR Sprint Cup Series Champion

 Often overlooked in Stewart’s transition to a driver/owner in the elite Sprint Cup ranks was his long, successful history as a team owner in other racing series.

-Stewart already was setting himself apart from other talented drivers as an equally talented team owner long before Stewart-Haas Racing was even a remote possibility, where from a 144,000-square-foot facility in Kannapolis, N.C., approximately 250 employees work on behalf of Stewart’s No. 14 Bass Pro Shops/Mobil 1 Chevrolet, teammate Danica Patrick’s No. 10 GoDaddy Chevrolet, teammate Kevin Harvick’s No. 4 Budweiser/Jimmy John’s Chevrolet and teammate Kurt Busch’s No. 41 Haas Automation Chevrolet.
+Stewart already was setting himself apart from other talented drivers as an equally talented team owner long before Stewart-Haas Racing was even a remote possibility, where from a 144,000-square-foot facility in Kannapolis, North Carolina, approximately 270 employees work on behalf of Stewart’s No. 14 Bass Pro Shops/Mobil 1 Chevrolet, teammate Danica Patrick’s No. 10 GoDaddy Chevrolet, teammate Kevin Harvick’s No. 4 Budweiser/Jimmy John’s Chevrolet and teammate Kurt Busch’s No. 41 Haas Automation Chevrolet.

-As tenacious as Stewart is in the cockpit of a racecar, he’s proven equally adept at providing cars and equipment for racing’s future stars – giving back to the grassroots racing series that helped him become a motorsports icon.
+As tenacious as Stewart is in the cockpit of a racecar, he’s proven equally adept at providing cars and equipment for racing’s dirt-track elite.

 In addition to TSR, Stewart also owns the legendary Eldora Speedway.
 The half-mile dirt oval is where Stewart frequently raced as an up-and-coming USAC driver, and it hosts several of the year’s largest dirt racing events, which in 2013 included a first-ever stop by the NASCAR Camping World Truck Series.
 It was the first time in more than four decades that a top NASCAR series had competed on dirt.
 Stewart has proven to be a hands-on owner, assisting with everything from preparing the track to handing out awards during the season-ending championship banquet.
 Stewart is also part-owner of two other racetracks – Paducah (Ky.)
 International Raceway and Macon (Ill.)
 Speedway.